-Petitioner's failure to demonstrate due diligence in challenging his New York conviction bars habeas relief.
+Moreover, despite Appellant's attempt to split hairs, the District Court's reliance on estoppel principles was proper and appropriately determined that Witter was indistinguishable from Appellant's case.
+III AA 518-520; AOB at 14-16.
 In Witter v.
-State, 135 Nev. , , 452 P.3d 406, 408 (2019), the Nevada Supreme Court addressed an Appellant contending that "because of the indeterminate restitution provision in the 1995 judgment, his conviction was not final until entry of the third amended judgment of conviction in 2017" and that as a consequence, "the direct appeal decided in 1996 and the subsequent postconviction proceedings were null and void for lack of jurisdiction and therefore he should be allowed to raise any issues stemming from the 1995 trial [.]"
+State, 135 Nev.
+412, 413-14, 452 P.3d 406, 408 (2019), this Court addressed an appellant contending that "because of the indeterminate restitution provision in the 1995 judgment, his conviction was not final until entry of the third amended judgment of conviction in 2017" and that as a consequence, "the direct appeal decided in 1996 and the subsequent postconviction proceedings were null and void for lack of jurisdiction and therefore he should be allowed to raise any issues stemming from the 1995 trial [.]"
 The Court rejected this view and concluded that Witter's appeal was "limited in scope to issues stemming from the amendment."
-Id. at .
-452 P.3d at 407.
-The Court gave two reasons for this holding.
+Id. at 412-13, 452 P.3d at 407.
+The Court gave two (2) reasons for this holding.
 Id.
 The Court noted that the more important of those was that "Witter treated the 1995 judgment of conviction as final for more than two decades, litigating a direct appeal and various postconviction proceedings in state and federal court."
 Id.

 In distinguishing its precedents overturning judgments of conviction containing indeterminate restitution amounts from Witter's situation, the Court noted that the defendants in those cases "raised the error regarding the indeterminate restitution provision during the first proceeding in which they challenged the validity of their judgments of conviction[.]"
-Id. at , 453 P.3d at 409.
+Id. at 415, 453 P.3d at 409.
 Witter's failure to do the same implicated the compelling consideration of finality.
 Id.
 The Court pointed out that "[a] challenge to a conviction made years after the conviction is a burden on the parties and the courts because '[m]emories of the crime may diminish and become attenuated,' and the record may not be sufficiently preserved."
 Id. (quoting, Groesbeck v.
 Warden, 100 Nev.
 259, 260, 679 P.2d 1268, 1269 (1984)).
 Ultimately, "Witter treated the judgment of conviction as a final judgment.
 He is estopped from now arguing that the judgment was not final and that the subsequent proceedings were null and void for lack of jurisdiction."
-Id. at , 453 P.3d at 410 (footnote omitted).
+Id. at 416, 453 P.3d at 410 (footnote omitted).

-Witter's failure to exercise due diligence in challenging his judgment of conviction is indistinguishable from Petitioner's failure of diligence in attacking his New York conviction.
-Petitioner treated his New York conviction as final for nearly four decades.
+Despite Appellant's argument to the contrary, Witter's failure to exercise due diligence in challenging his judgment of conviction is indistinguishable from Appellant's failure of diligence in attacking his New York conviction.
+In challenging the district court's decision, Appellant attempts to draw a distinction between Appellant's Nevada case and New York case to say that by Appellant challenging the Nevada case, he was only treating the Nevada case as final.
+While attempting to draw such a distinction, Appellant misleadingly argues that Appellant never made any mention of the New York case while challenging his Nevada sentence.
+That is false.
+Appellant treated his New York conviction as final for nearly four (4) decades.
 He filed petition after petition and appeal after appeal all treating his New York conviction as final.
-Just as in Witter, Petitioner should be estopped from only now alleging that his New York conviction is null and void.
+Should this Court construe Witter even more narrowly than the District Court, at the bare minimum as discussed supra, "[Appellant] challenged the prior violent aggravating circumstance based on the lack of sentence in his New York case in 2007 during the litigation of his fourth petition."
+III AA 517.
+Thus, just as in Witter, Appellant should be estopped from only now alleging that his New York conviction is null and void.